firmanw/wp-currencyr/readme.txt

 == Description ==

-Instead of traditional "calculator" looks converter, Currencyr take the advance of "tooltip" and sit right at amount to allow user convert it.
+Instead of traditional "calculator" looks converter, Currencyr take the advance of "tooltip" and sit right at the amount to allow user convert it.

 = Features =